Doppelherz System Collection: L-arginine Vital 3,000 120 cap

 Although the calorie requirement decreases with increasing age, the amount of protein consumed should not be reduced, since the body needs the protein proteins in order to compensate for possible tissue losses.
 Because foods contain different amino acids in varying amounts, mixed-nutrition diets are best suited to meet the need for essential amino acids.

 Take 2 capsules twice a day (eg in the morning and in the evening) with sufficient liquid without chewing.

 Consumers who are treated with blood-thinning medicines (eg marcumar) should use the product only after consulting their doctor.

-Pregnant women, nursing women, children, adolescents and people who have suffered a heart attack should refrain from using it.
-Store at room temperature.
+Pregnant women, nursing women, children, adolescents and people who have suffered a heart attack should consult carefully before usage

 L-arginine, gelatin, filler dicalcium phosphate, release agent magnesium salts of fatty acids and silicon dioxide, coloring matter titanium dioxide